ATEOTG/tip-calculator-app/README.md

 For people who want to split the tip: Calculates the tip per person and total amount per person.

+# Instructions
+input numbers in the text fields, select the tip percentage, and then hit enter in a text field and get your results!

 # Screenshots

 ## Desktop Version